 6. Your core beliefs are sabotaging your life goals.

-According to cognitive neuroscientists we are conscious of only about 5% of our brain’s activity, so most of our decisions and actions actually come from the subconscious.
-If our subconscious is full of negative core beliefs it won’t allow us to achieve something positive.
-You will need to take the time to go within and get honest about your deeply held beliefs.
+According to cognitive neuroscientists we are conscious of only about 5% of our brain’s activity.
+So most of our decisions and actions actually come from the unconscious mind.
+If our subconscious is full of negative core beliefs, it won’t allow us to achieve something positive.
+You will need to take the time to go within and get honest about and heal the beliefs that hold you back.

 7. You are addicted to feeling bad about yourself.

-If you feel that it’s more your out of control thoughts and the anxiety they produce that is stopping you from achieving your goals then CBT Therapy might really help.
+If you feel that it’s more your out of control thoughts and the anxiety they produce that is stopping you from achieving your goals, then CBT Therapy might really help.
 It specialises in looking at black and white thinking and how your thoughts are determining your actions or lack of action.
-Whatever kind of therapy you do choose, they can all help you turn seeming problems into new life goals that move you forward.